VCL3D/SphericalViewSynthesis/index.md

 <!--
 We also gratefully acknowledge NVIDIA corporation for the donation of a NVIDIA Titan X GPU used for this research.
 -->
-We would like to thank NVIDIA for supporting our research with the donation of a Titan Xp GPU through the NVIDIA GPU Grant Program.
+We would like to thank NVIDIA for supporting our research with the donation of a NVIDIA Titan Xp GPU through the NVIDIA GPU Grant Program.

 <img src="./assets/images/en_square_cef_logo_0.png" width="150"/><img src="./assets/images/h360.png" width="150"/><img src="./assets/images/NVLogo_2D.jpg" width="150"/>